mdruhulkuddus/mdruhulkuddus/README.md

 <h2 align="left">Md.
 Ruhul Kuddus - Programmer</h2>
-<p align="justify">I'm a learner.
-I'm a self-motivated and passionate problem solver, and I participated in several programming contests including ICPC.
-I'm also enthusiastic about modern software development and have expertise in different frameworks and libraries.
-My goal is to be the best software engineer.
-I can think and work under pressure.
-I'm doing my best for my career.</p>
+<p align="justify">I’m a self-motivated and passionate learner with a strong problem-solving mindset.
+Enthusiastic about modern software development, I have hands-on experience with various frameworks and libraries.
+My goal is to become a productive software engineer, focusing on continuous growth, learning, and improvement.</p>

 ## Skills
 - OOP, Data Structures and algorithms, Programming Fundamentals, Problem Solving, Competitive Programming.